Sulankovski/timeline/README.md

 The app's codebase is organized into distinct files to ensure clarity and maintainability:

-Markup : * Screens: Each screen, such as login and sign-up, has its own file to manage UI components effectively. <br />
+* Screens: Each screen, such as login and sign-up, has its own file to manage UI components effectively. <br />
 * Resources: Firebase-related methods, including user authentication and event management, are centralized in firebase_methods.dart.<br />
 * Widgets: Reusable UI components are stored in the widgets directory to reduce redundancy and streamline development.<br />
 * Utils: Utility methods, like image selection, are housed in utils for convenient access and code cleanliness.<br />